Many Vermonters are eligible to receive thousands of dollars from the government, but haven’t claimed their cash.

 Tax Credits for Vermonters

-The Vermont Child Tax Credit is $1,000 annually per child under six.
+The Vermont Child Tax Credit is $1,000 annually per child under seven.

 The Vermont Earned Income Tax Credit (EITC) adjusts based on how much you earn and the number of kids you have.